 The Media Lab houses three Apple desktop computers (iMac 27”).
 Each computer is designated to assist users in designing digital media – from photography, to film editing, to making music.
 The Media Lab is equipped with a scanner, an electronic keyboard, and a green screen.
-Also available for use in the Media Lab only is a pocket video camera, a digital camera, three microphones, and an M-Audio Key Studio keyboard.
+Also available for use in the Media Lab only is a pocket video camera, a video camcorder, a digital camera, and two different styles of microphones.

 Rules for Use

-Those wishing to use the Media Lab MUST have a valid library card (APL/LPL) — contact info must be up to date and fines below $5.00 — and must bring their card with them when coming in to use the Media Lab..
+Those wishing to use the Media Lab MUST have a valid library card (APL/LPL) — contact info must be up to date and customers must bring their card with them when coming in to use the Media Lab..

 Customers 12 and older may use the room on their own; those under 12 must be accompanied by an adult.
 Additionally, the APL must have a signed internet use permission form on file if the customer is under 14.